spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

 ### change_coordinates

-Changes the corrdinate system to a new one.
-The same 2 points in space are used to define the coorinate system - the bottom left and the top right values of your graph.
+Changes the coordinate system to a new one.
+The same 2 points in space are used to define the coordinate system - the bottom left and the top right values of your graph.

 ```